 A proof is provided in Appendix~\ref{SEC:a population}.
-Here, we point out that condition \textit{(1).}\ is implied by \cneu{} for each set in $\{X_i\}_{i \in I}$.
+Here, we point out that condition \textit{(1)} is implied by \cneu{} applied to each set in $\{X_i\}_{i \in I}$.
 Expectedly, \scc{} is a subset of the set of stochastic choices generated by a population of deterministic resolvable choices.
 More interestingly, the two-step procedure in deterministic choice emerges in \cneu{} in the induced stochastic choice.

-To conclude our analysis, we hint to the additional property required for $Q$ to generate a resolvable stochastic choice, to ensure that violations such as those in Example~\ref{EX:nonresolvable population} are forbidden.
-With abuse of notation, we write $\pi(c_X)$ to denote the choice function on $I$ induced by $c_X$, and denote $c_{X \upharpoonright i}$ the restriction of $c_X$ to $X_i$.
-Let $Q(c_I) \ = \ Q(\{c_X \colon \pi(c_X) = c_I\})$.
-In order for $Q$ to generate a non-degenerate \scc{}, it must be

-This entails that, in the menus where more classes are made available, agents change their choice preserving probability ratios.